 Interestingly, the blue color scheme of the logo was chosen due to a vision condition that Mark Zuckerberg suffers from called deuteranopia.
-Deuteranopia is form of color blindness that makes it difficult for someone to distinguish between colors.
-However, the one color that someone who suffers from deuteranopia is able to easily distinguish is blue.
+Deuteranopia is a form of color blindness that makes it difficult for someone to distinguish between colors.
+However, the one color that someone who suffers from deuteranopia can quickly identify is blue.

 Looking For a Logo Designer?

 Thousands of businesses have trusted LogoMyWay with their logo design.
 We have thousands of logo designers ready to work on your new logo.